 Bertrand Piccard squeezes himself into the narrow cockpit of his solar-powered plane and feels like a prisoner.
 There’s not a lot of room in there.
 He can barely move.
 An engineer has to climb up to him to hook him up to an on-board computer.
-Piccard, 54, is wearing a life-jacket over insulated overalls to protect him from the cold.
+Piccard, 54, is wearing a life jacket over insulated overalls to protect him from the cold.
 He has a parachute on his back.
 On the wing above him, 10,748 solar cells soak up the evening sunlight.
-Piccard’s plane, codename HB-SIA, has a wingspan of 63m, the same as an Airbus A340.
+Piccard’s plane, codename HB-SIA, has a wingspan of 208 feet, the same as an Airbus A340.
 Yet he is huddled in a cockpit half the size of a telephone box.

 Here comes the sun plane

 Solar impulse mission timeline